 The Tampa Theatre is similar to the Olympia Theatre in many ways.
 It was built in the same year by the same architect in the same style with a beautiful Mediterranean courtyard interior.
 Unlike Olympia Theatre and many of the other places on this list, the Tampa Theatre is still functioning predominantly as a movie theater despite the fact that only one movie can be shown at a time.
 It has managed to remain one of the last theaters of its kind in the country mostly through extensive outside funding.

 The Polk Theatre is an historic theater built in 1928 in Lakeland, Florida.
-Like The Olympia Theatre and the Tampa Theatre it is an atmospheric theatre, so it is the beautiful interior that holds most of the theatre’s beauty.
+Like The Olympia Theatre and the Tampa Theatre it is an atmospheric theatre, so it is the interior that holds most of the theatre’s beauty.
 Lakeland was a very small town in the twenties, so the theatre was truly a part of a tight knit community.
 Today the Polk Theatre is home to both movie showings and live performances.

 The Sarasota Opera House was originally a movie theater built as part of an office building in 1926.
 It was purchased by the Sarasota Opera Company (a company which had itself been operating since 1960) in 1979.
-The Opera is now in its 56th season.

 The Wayne Densch Performing Arts Center is a historical theater in Sanford, Florida.
 It has been through many names and many restorations throughout its time, but it was originally opened in 1923 as the Milane Theater.
 As the Milane Theater it was highly successful, showing both movies and live events.
-In 2008 was its most recent re-naming as the Wayne Densch Performing Arts Center.
+2008 was its most recent re-naming as the Wayne Densch Performing Arts Center.
 Concerts, plays, and events are held here all throughout the year.